caiofcm/vscode-debugger-magic/README.md

 # Vscode-Debugger-Magic

 Attach a debugging session of visual studio code to the jupyter notebook

 ## Install

-Todo

 ```
 pip install vscode-debugger-magic